-Building Association Liabilities: Condo- and building-owners associations may also face storm-related claims in the context of alleged failures to properly maintain roofs, doors, windows and walls in a manner that could weather the storm.
+- Landlord Liability: Landlords may also face claims asserted by tenants for bodily injuries, damage to personal property and loss of use and related losses of rent.
+Likewise, claims may be asserted by third parties injured on leased or managed properties as a consequence of storm-related conditions.
+Such claims may be covered under landlord liability policies and/or general liability policies. - Building Association Liabilities: Condo and building-owners associations may also face storm-related claims in the context of alleged failures to properly maintain roofs, doors, windows and walls in a manner that could weather the storm.
 Such claims may implicate coverages under associations' errors and omissions policies and directors and officers liability policies as well as property policies maintained by the associations for common building elements and systems.

 The precise terms of the policy and applicable law govern the existence and extent of coverage.
 In addition, policies are often endorsed or contain exclusions that may expand or reduce coverage.
-Some applicable limitations on policies include sublimits on certain losses that limit the total available insurance for a particular type of damage, exclusions for flood or water damage, earth movement exclusions and government action exclusions that may not permit recovery for interruptions in business where government authorities limit access, etc. The burden is upon the carrier to prove the terms and applicability of any exclusion of coverage in a policy.
+Some applicable limitations on policies include sublimits on certain losses that limit the total available insurance for a particular type of damage, exclusions for flood or water damage, earth movement exclusions, government action exclusions that may not permit recovery for interruptions in business where government authorities limit access, etc. The burden is on the carrier to prove the terms and applicability of any exclusion of coverage in a policy.
 Exclusions are read narrowly and, where found to be ambiguous or not sufficiently notorious in the policy, they will be disregarded or construed in the light most favorable to the insured and in favor of coverage.

-Insureds are therefore best served by a careful analysis of the terms of their policies, the controlling law governing their insurer's obligations and a precise documentation and presentation of their loss during the claim process.
+To maximize coverage, insureds are best served by a careful analysis of their policies, the law that will apply to any questions under those policies and a precise documentation and presentation of their loss during the claim process.
+Experienced coverage lawyers can help.

-Hunton & Williams LLP insurance recovery attorneys assist policyholders in securing the full benefits to which they are entitled in the event of any type of loss, including losses to property and income caused by flooding and other severe weather.
+Hunton & Williams LLP's insurance recovery lawyers assist policyholders secure the full benefits to which they are entitled in the event of any type of loss, including amounts spent to defend or settle large-scale litigation.
 For more information, please contact the members of the firm's Insurance Coverage Counseling and Litigation team.